 First time the general women’s meeting was held as part of conference: October 2018

-With the announcement made in October 2017, general priesthood session and general women’s session will now be held annually in April and October respectively.
-This upcoming October 2018 general conference will mark the first time a session for the women will be held on the Saturday night of conference weekend instead of the week before.
+With the announcement made in October 2017, general priesthood session and general women’s session began to be held annually in April and October respectively.
+The October 2018 general conference marked the first time a session for the women was held on the Saturday night of conference weekend instead of the week before.

 First time the Tabernacle Choir sang at general conference: October 1865

 Just after the Saints arrived in the Salt Lake Valley in August 1847, a group of them sang at a conference of the Church (though not general conference).
 This small choir grew, and in 1849, President Brigham Young asked John Parry, who had led an 85-member choir of Welsh converts during that year’s general conference, to formally organize a choir to provide the music for all future general conferences.
 A choir was formed that performed at every general conference after that, but it was not until 1865, just a few years after the announcement that a new tabernacle would be built to house conference-goers, that this choir was first referred to in the conference minutes as the “Tabernacle Choir.”